Programs: Haverford House

 Non-profit organizational hosts and Haverford’s Center for Peace and Global Citizenship contribute funding toward a small stipend, health insurance, housing, transit passes, and professional development for each fellow.

 Learn more about the 2014-15 opportunities for placement.

 Deadline for applications is 2/2/2014.
 View the timeline.

 View the Stipend and Benefit information.

-Applicants must complete Oceans' online recruiting tutorial at least 48 hours prior to applying.
-Contact the CDO for details.
+Applicants must complete CareerConnect's online recruiting tutorial at least 48 hours prior to applying.
+Contact the CCPA for details.

-- Molly Minden, political science major Community Legal Services
+- Bridget Gibbons '13, political science major, Community Legal Services